According to a new study, that is.

 People have this unfortunate tendency to constantly compare themselves with others.
 And it turns out, we're not just jealous of our friends' looks and salaries — we want to have more sex than they're having, despite the fact that more doesn't always mean better.

-A new study from the University of Colorado, Boulder found that whether you're happy with your sex life has to do less with how much (or how little) sex you're having, and more with how much (or how little) sex you're having relative to your friends.
-Or rather, relative to what your friends are telling you, because those are very different things.
+A study from the University of Colorado, Boulder found that whether you're happy with your sex life has to do less with how much (or how little) sex you're having, and more with how much (or how little) sex you're having relative to your friends.
+(Or rather, relative to what your friends are telling you, because those are very different things.)

-All's well and good until it comes to keeping up with the Joneses: If someone is having sex two to three times a month but thinks their friends are getting it on weekly, their probability of reporting a higher level of happiness falls by about 14 percent, said Wadsworth.
+All's well and good until it comes to keeping up with the Joneses: If someone is having sex two to three times a month but thinks their friends are getting it on weekly, their probability of reporting a higher level of happiness falls by about 14 percent.

-Which leads me to conclude: People aren't trying to have as much sex as their friends.
-They're trying to have as much sex as what they imagine the (fictional) "normal person" is having.
+This leads me to conclude that people aren't trying to have as much sex as their friends; they're trying to have as much sex as what they imagine the (fictional) "normal person" is having.
 Everyone is measuring their normality based on the perceived actions of others, when they should be measuring it based on their own happiness.